alicia6174/Kaggle-Whats-Cooking/Project.md

 $$
 Therefore, the more dominated the diagonal is, the better the result of the classifier is.

 The Kappa statistic and MAE are shown in the following table.
-The results of AUC  and confusion matrix can be found in the appendix.

 <center>
 <table border="1" align="center">